bibanon/BASC-eBookGenerator/README.md

 ### Example Ebook: "Lorem Ipsum"

-Included with this script is an example ebook to compile and mess around with, called "Lorem Ipsum".
+Included with this script is an example ebook, called "Lorem Ipsum".
 Use this command to create it:

     ./compile-ebook.sh "Lorem Ipsum"

-That example ebook implements all possible features of the script, so it is a good place to start.
+That example ebook implements all possible features of the script.

 ## Folder Structure